HSBC draws line under Mexican cartel case after five-years on probation

 “While we still have improvements to make and work to do, this shows the DPA has worked in the way intended which was to lead to a transformation in the way HSBC manages financial crime risk,” Stuart Levey, Chief Legal Officer at HSBC, said.

-In a deferred prosecution agreement a prosecutor grants an amnesty in exchange for the defendant agreeing to fulfill certain requirements, often including the payment of a fine and a pledge to avoid further bad behavior.
+In a deferred prosecution agreement a prosecutor grants an amnesty in exchange for the defendant agreeing to fulfil certain requirements, often including the payment of a fine and a pledge to avoid further bad behaviour.

 U.S. prosecutors in 2012 said that in February 2008, Mexican authorities told the CEO of HSBC’s Mexico unit that a local drug lord referred to the bank as the “place to launder money”.